-- Water retention (edema) and swelling
+- Water retention and generalized swelling over the body

 Additionally, EOs may help reduce anxiety during the birthing process, which helps reduce the perception of pain, making labor less painful (5).
 Talk to a herbalist or an aromatherapist to know how to use essential oils for managing pain during labor.

 Which EOs Are Safe For Use During Pregnancy?